lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   }
 ~~~~

-kem is the algorithm identifier of the KEM algorithm and any associated parameters, used to generate the ciphertext ct.
+kem is the algorithm identifier of the KEM algorithm, and any associated parameters, used by Bob to generate the ciphertext ct.

 ct is the ciphertext output from the Encapsulate function.

-For ease of explanation we say that Alice wants to send a KEM-authenticated message to Bob.
-This message flow assumes that Bob possesses the  public KEM key of Alice.
-Alice can be the initiator of a PKI management operation or the responder, see Appendix E.
+This generic message flow assumes that Bob possesses the public KEM key of Alice.
+Alice can be the initiator of a PKI management operation or the responder. for more detailed figures see {{sect-e}}.

 Generic Message Flow: